HelenaXu/Front-end-Training/Quiz/quiz_final__Emma_version2.md

 	regular functions and arrow function are all callable. the difference is regular function has a function structure, we can use it create a new object by new() while arrow function not.

-1. What is the major advantage of Using React.js as the front-end view layer?
+1. What is the major advantage of Using React.js as the front-end view layer? (reusable is also an important advantage needs to be mentioned)

 	The major React as the front-end view is it faster rendering when it refers to a rich reaction application.
 	React increase the speed of updates by using virtual DOM tree. becasue of all the isolated component, react does not have to upload all web page. it only render the changed part.
+And also, component in React is reusable, it could help to structure the project and improve the reusability.

 1. Explain the difference between context and scope in JavaScript Mechanism.
+(Good!)

 	context is related to object.
 It is a context a function run.
 It always bind with "this".
 When a function call in global environment, "this" refers to window. when a function runs by a object or binding with a obj, "this" refers to this object. scope refers to the visibility of its variables and expressions when a function run.

-1. What are the ways to abort Javascript execution?
+1. What are the ways to abort Javascript execution? (there are two more.
+Figure them out)

-	clearInterval() stop a timer;
+	1) clearInterval() stop a timer;
-	generally try-catch could stop by a fake error.
+	2) generally try-catch could stop by a fake error.
+//	3) theWorker.terminate()  (verify, object.ternimnate())
+	4) use return | break

 1. What is the difference between the stateful and stateless component?

 	stateful component has state, which can keep tracking the data changing.
 It always occurs in class component. stateless component does not care the state or data changes, aim to make components as simple as possible. it is in functional component.

-1. Write down all the design pattern you know and their scenes to be used。
+1. Write down all the design pattern you know and their scenes to be used.
+(Only ONE?
+Is that all you know?)

-	singleton: when we only need one instance singleton is useful.
+	1) Singleton: when we only need one instance singleton is useful.
+Eg. login pop up window;
+	2) Factory: when When a class doesn't know what sub-classes will be required to create, and wants its sub-classes specify the objects to be created.
+	3) Strategy Pattern: when some of the functions or classes only differ by their behaviors, we could avoid variaty of conditional statement by strategy design.

 1. How can we use a lifecycle method in React.js?
 (Give a code sample)